apache/hbase-operator-tools/hbase-hbck2/README.md

- -d,--debug                                       run with debug output -i, --inputfiles                                 take one or more files to read the args from -h,--help                                        output this help message -p,--hbase.zookeeper.property.clientPort <arg>   port of hbase ensemble -q,--hbase.zookeeper.quorum <arg>                hbase ensemble -s,--skip                                        skip hbase version check
+ -d,--debug                                       run with debug output -i, --inputfiles                                 take one or more files to read the args from -h,--help                                        output this help message -i,--inputFiles                                  take one or more encoded region names -p,--hbase.zookeeper.property.clientPort <arg>   port of hbase ensemble -q,--hbase.zookeeper.quorum <arg>                hbase ensemble -s,--skip                                        skip hbase version check